 - Needs further evaluation for longer use

-BUY FROM AMAZON: Environmental Concepts 1663 Professional Soil Test Kit with 80 Tests
+CHECK REVIEWS ON AMAZON: Environmental Concepts 1663 Professional Soil Test Kit

 This soil test kit tests for PH, Potassium (K), Phosphorus (P), Calcium (Ca), Magnesium (Mg), Manganese (Mn), Iron (Fe), Zinc (Zn), and Boron (B).

 You might not exactly get 100% scientific accuracy on all the tests, but instead of impatiently waiting for a test result from the lab, you can just easily use this DIY soil test kit to check your soil.

 This soil testing kit really leaves it up to the scientific professionals to give you more accurate results

 Included are custom scientific bits of help and tips on the best fertilizer blends for your vegetable garden.

 The macronutrient panel also provides details on health, composition, trace elements and issues of the soil you’re testing.

 - Fairly Easy to use

 - Results can vary